 STENCIL: (3) Preparing the paper

-Preparing paper: If there are going to be a lot made, specially prepared paper can be purchased.
+Preparing paper: Ifyou are going to make a lot of stencils, specially prepared paper can be purchased.

 Three ways to prepare paper to make it less absorbent;